 None of them are sick, diseased or dead.
 But what does make you sick, diseased and dead?
 Eating meat.
 Numerous studies have shown a direct link between diet and disease, and even how a plant-based diet can not only stop, but reverse diseases.
 Go to Learn and watch What the Health for more.

 5. plants have feelings too so it's just as wrong to eat plants.

 A. No, they do not have central nervous systems like animals, which transmits pain signals to the brain.

-C. Plants regenerate so you can harvest the leaves and fruit without killing the actual plant itself.
+C. Plants regenerate so you can harvest the leaves and fruit without killing the plant itself.

-D. Stop being an argumentative moron and do something constructive with your imagination instead.
+D. Stop being an argumentative moron and please go do something constructive with your imagination instead.

 6. humans are at the top of the food chain and if we didn't eat animals, they'd take over.

 7. animals are treated humanely at farms and slaughterhouses.

 No, no, no, no, and no. Not only are they scared, suffering, panicked, in pain and eventually murdered (all against their will) but they're also very often intentionally tortured by slaughterhouse workers.
 They hit, kick, stab, molest, and generally do whatever they want to do to the animals just because they can.

 Countless investigations and documentaries have unearthed horrific snuff-film-like videos of employees in most every major supplier torturing animals to death.
 Nothing that goes on in a working farm or slaughterhouse is ok.
 Go to Learn and watch Earthlings.